tkaden4/karat/mod/MODULES.md

 # Modules

-Modules act as a sort of "loadable device" that can be used to extend the functionality of Karat beyond what is provided by the basic assembler.
-This was done in order to strip the main assembler of any bias towards a specific domain.
+Modules represent devices connected to the VM that can be used to extend the functionality of Karat beyond what is provided by the basic assembler.
+This was done in order to strip Karat of any bias towards a specific domain.

-Modules are loaded at runtim, in order to remove the cost of recompilation every time you wish to add a new module and also to allow more flexible configurations.
+Modules are loaded at runtime, in order to remove the cost of recompilation every time you wish to add a new module and also to allow more flexible configurations.